airbytehq/airbyte/docs/integrations/sources/breezometer-pollen.md

-# Breezometer Pollen
+# Breezometer

-Breezometer Pollen connector lets you request pollen information including types, plants, and indexes for a specific location.
+Breezometer connector lets you request pollen information including types, plants, and indexes for a specific location.

 ## Prerequisites
 * A Breezometer